Isac-E-Perez/Central-Tendency-for-Housing-Data/README.md

-After analyzing the data, Manhattan has the highest cost of rent (on average) for one apartment, while Brooklyn is the second highest, and the third is the borough Queens.
+After analyzing the data, Manhattan has the highest cost of rent (on average) for one apartment, while Brooklyn is the second highest, and third is the borough Queens.